 Change the Way You Sell

 D-SNPs can be a tricky product to work with, because people who qualify for them have the ability to join or switch their plan every calendar quarter.
-That’s not saying everyone who qualifies for, or is enrolled in, a D-SNP does this, but it is saying there’s a chance your client could be swayed into a new D-SNP by another agent, if you’re not careful.
+That’s not saying everyone who qualifies for, or is enrolled in, a D-SNP does this, but it is saying there’s a chance your client could be swayed into a new D-SNP by another agent if you’re not careful.
 In order to best retain D-SNP clients, you definitely need to sell like your client is the renewal.

-After you make a sale, don’t think that your work is done.
-It’s not.
+After you make a sale, don’t think that your work is done because it’s not.
 You have to build and maintain a relationship with these clients, and relationships of any kind take work.
 Be sure to educate your clients and follow up with them every six months or so, maybe even every calendar quarter if you’re concerned that you’ll lose them.
 Make yourself readily available to answer questions or help your clients with their coverage when they need it.
 This will all go a long way toward building trust and client loyalty.

 ● ● ●